Return to Home Return to Overview Mechanical Reference

 Kiting

-We can take advantage of this by having a specific role, called the kiter, position accordingly, thus exercising a great amount of control over the flow of the encounter.
+We can take advantage of this by implementing a specific role, the kiter.
+This player can exercise a great amount of control over the encounter through accurate positioning:

-• By positioning during Chorus of Thunder, they can choose which Conduits are charged.
+• During Chorus of Thunder, they can choose which Conduits are charged by staying close to them.

-• While satisfying the previous point, they will also bait out the Red Fluxlance and can be prepared to survive.
+• While satisfying the previous point, they will also bait out the Red Fluxlance.

 • While satisfying the first point, they can also ensure that the Focused Fluxlance spawns in an advantageous position.

 Kiters often have to move off-stack to do mechanics: this makes for lower DPS uptime and higher survivability requirements.
-For this reason, kiters are often the healers for the ranged subgroup, though this is not set in stone.
+For this reason, kiters are often the healers for the ranged subgroup.

 Composition